cdeleuze/draw-tree/README.md

    eps, fig, and screen
  * main.ml: the main file

-Developped on GNU/Linux, it used to also work on Windows.
+Developped on GNU/Linux (it used to also work on Windows but needs some work).

+## building

+On debian 11, you need packages make, ocaml, camlp4, libgraphics-ocaml-dev, libcamlp4-ocaml-dev.

+To build the litterate code pdf (`make pdf`) you also need package ocamlweb.

+To convert fig files to PNG or whatever, package fig2dev.

 ----
 Licence is GPL v3 or any later version